Klein-Gordon oscillator subject to a Coulomb-type potential in Bonnor-Melvin universe with a cosmological constant: The Bonnor-Melvin- universe

-In this section we will study the Klein-Gordon oscillator in the background of the Bonnor-Melvin with cosmological constant spacetime.
-This metric is a static solution with cylindrical symmetry of Einstein's equations, generated by a homogeneous magnetic field which, in a cylindrical coordinate system, is given by \cite{vzofka2019bonnor}
+The Bonnor-Melvin with cosmological constant universe is a spacetime which structure is determined by a magnetic field in addition to the cosmological constant.
+This metric is a static solution with cylindrical symmetry of Einstein's equations, generated by a homogeneous magnetic field aligned in the axis direction \cite{vzofka2019bonnor}.
+For this purpose we will consider the electromagnetic energy-momentum tensor for a potential $A_{\mu}=\left(0,0,0,A_{\varphi}\left(r\right)\right)$ which determines $F_{\mu\nu}=\nabla_{\nu}A_{\mu}-\nabla_{\mu}A_{\mu}$ that obeys the Maxwell equation $\nabla_{\mu}F^{\mu\nu}=0$.
+So it may be supposed that in a cylindrical coordinate system the metric takes the general form